 Why we need trees

 Apart from everything we’ve just mentioned?
 Trees absorb carbon dioxide and harmful greenhouse gases from the atmosphere, making them the unsung heroes of the world’s climate crisis.
-It’s estimated that forests store around 450 billion tonnes of carbon (that’s about 50 years of emissions at the rate we’re going).

 But when a tree is cut down, all of the carbon dioxide it was storing is released back into the atmosphere, increasing the temperature of the planet – aka global warming.